Cross-Site Scripting (XSS)

 is loaded, it will instead be loaded from your website at the path of the script.

-See Filter Bypasses for a more broad approach to make your own bypass.
+See Filter Bypasses for a more general approach for making your own bypass.

 In case you really can't get a full-blown XSS, check out what other impactful things you may be able to do with HTML Injection.